w3c/trace-context/spec/20-http_header_format.md

 monitoring scenarios enabled for the end users.

-In situation when `tracestate` needs to be truncated due to size limitations platform of tracing vendor MUST truncate whole entries.
+In situation when `tracestate` needs to be truncated due to size limitations, platform of tracing vendor MUST truncate whole entries.
 Entries larger than `128` characters long SHOULD be removed first.
 Then entries SHOULD be removed starting from the end of `tracestate`.
 Note, other truncation strategies like safe list entries, blocked list entries or